michaelmilleryoder/fanfiction-nlp/chatbot/README.md

 ```sh
 python bot3.py dialogs/all 10
 ```
-bot3.py is similar to bot2.py, except that it is based on the template dialogs
+bot3.py is similar to bot2.py, except that it is based on the template dialogs.
+We do not need to specify the speaker name when using bot3.py.
+Since the template is based on counting the occurrences of some specific pair , I didn't include the speaker information for counting.
+Therefore the template does not have the information for speaker.
+So bot3.py retrieves the closest match regardless of speaker.